unaschneck/IFE_SEARCH/README.md

 # To Do

+1. Expand date range (x axis) on the sub event plots (half an hour on either side) to get a sense of the ambient B field
-1. Adapt code to take in STEREO in GSE coordinates
+2. Adapt code to take in STEREO in GSE coordinates